-In addition to this, the charity will focus on improving the results of the Market and improving the rent rate of the Business and Digital Hub, whilst reducing associated costs within the Market and Hub.
+In addition to this, the charity will focus on improving the rent rate of the Business and Digital Hub, whilst reducing associated costs within the Market and Hub.

 Structure, Governance and Management

 Governing Instruments

 The governing instruments of the Charity are the Grimsby Pastures Acts 1849 and 1949 as amended by the Humberside Act 1982.
 The Enrolled Freemen of Grimsby is registered as a charity with the Charity Commission for England and Wales under its full charitable name of Grimsby Pastures for the Benefit of the Enrolled Freemen of Grimsby.